The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Jump Conditions with Balanced Heat Flux

 As discussed in Sec.~\ref{apdx:QPflux} the heat flux density and non-thermal enthalpy flux density in the upstream region cancels, and we take the downstream non-thermal distribution to be isotropic in the downstream frame, which yields

-The non-thermal pressure is expected to be roughly constant across the shock and so $P_{cr}$ does not appear in the momentum equation; this is because sufficiently energetic non-thermal particles are able to move across the shock freely and the non-thermal pressure is roughly constant.
-Additionally, the downstream heat flux density is neglected because the distribution is roughly isotropic.
+where we use $B_{x,1} = B_{x,2} = B_x$, and that the downstream non-thermal pressure is isotropic and non-relativistic.
+The non-thermal pressure is expected to be roughly constant across the shock and so $P_{nt}$ does not appear in the momentum equation; this is because sufficiently energetic non-thermal particles are able to move across the shock freely and the non-thermal pressure is roughly continuous and only gradually varying (as is demonstrated in Figure~\ref{fig:Pnt}.
+Any additional non-thermal contribution to the downstream heat flux density is neglected because the distribution is roughly isotropic.
+Now, Eqs.~\ref{eq:Amflux},~\ref{eq:Apflux},~\ref{eq:Abflux}~and~\ref{eq:AEflux}, along with the condition that $\mathbf{u} \times \mathbf{B} = 0$, can be used to determine the downstream conditions for a given set of upstream parameters and a predetermined non-thermal pressure.
+We do this following the standard approach by substituting in the following definitions $r \equiv \rho_2/\rho_x = u_x/u_2$, $M \equiv u_x\sqrt{\rho_x/\Gamma P_{g,x}}$, $\xi \equiv P_{nt,2}/\rho_x u_x^2$ and $R = P_{g,2}/\rho_xu_x^2$, and solving for $r$.
+Through straightforward algebra the equations can be reworked into a quartic polynomial: